—Fujifilm Learning Hub · Free tool

 For some photographers, that means a cleaner, faster workflow.
 For others, it is simply more enjoyable.
 You choose a look, save it in the camera, and start seeing your photographs take shape there and then.

-It is worth saying, though, that recipes are not universal.
-Different Fujifilm cameras and sensor generations offer different JPEG controls, which means a recipe that works beautifully on one body may need adjusting on another.
+Recipes are not universal, though.
+Different Fujifilm cameras and sensor generations offer different JPEG controls, so a recipe that works beautifully on one body may need adjustment on another.
+That is one reason this tool is organised by sensor generation rather than just by camera name.

+Not every Fujifilm camera gives you the same JPEG controls.
 Some bodies have access to newer Film Simulations, some have extra colour controls, and some add features such as Clarity, Colour Chrome Effect, Colour Chrome FX Blue or more advanced monochrome options that older cameras simply do not have.

 So while two photographers might both be shooting Fujifilm, they are not necessarily working with the same set of creative tools in-camera.

-That gives you recipe ideas that are realistic for your camera and much more useful when you actually want to go out and shoot with them, rather than just collect settings on a screen.
+Instead of pretending every camera works the same way, this tool starts with sensor generation and builds from there.
+That gives you recipe ideas that are realistic for your camera — and much more useful when you actually want to go out and shoot with them, rather than just collect settings on a screen.

 One of the nice things about Fujifilm JPEG recipes is that they can change the way you think about colour, contrast and mood before you even get home.
 Even if you normally shoot RAW, there is still a lot of value in exploring recipes like this.
 They can help you find new directions, try combinations you might not have thought of, and get a clearer sense of the kind of look you are actually drawn to.